 broadcasters, promoting and protecting the interests of local radio and television

-To simplify choosing the correct outdoor antenna, the CEA and the NAB have created
+To simplify choosing the correct outdoor antenna, the CTA and the NAB have created

 a color-coded labeling standard for classifying antennas by type.
 Antennas labeled